Home/Blog/Well-Being/General Awareness/The History and Evolution of Modern Medicine

 What is the difference between modern medicine and traditional medicine?

 Modern Medicine is evidence-based, relies on scientific research, and uses conventional treatments (pharmacological drugs, surgery, etc.).
-While traditional medicine are rooted in cultural practices, uses natural remedies (herbs, rituals), and often involves supernatural beliefs.
+While traditional medicine are rooted in cultural practices, uses natural remedies (herbs and rituals), and often involves supernatural beliefs.
 It’s prevalent in many ancient cultures like Ayurveda, Chinese Traditional Medicine, and Unani Tibb.

 References